 24 inches IPS display | 1920x1080p resolution | 75Hz refresh rate and 5ms response time | AMD FreeSync | Speakers x2 | HDMI x2, Audio input/output

-Dell S2421H brings more compact size for the gaming monitor, which seems a perfect choice for the guys short of space on their working table.
-Although it has a compact footprint and size, it is extremely well performed in regards to the console gaming.
-Its 24 inch colorful display offers flicker free content on 1080p native resolution and 75Hz refresh rate.
-Its response time is 8ms GTG, 5ms Gray-to-Gray-Fast and 4ms GTG extreme, which is good and not a thumb down in case of console gaming exclusively.
-Further, the 1000:1 contrast ratio and 250cd/m2 brightness level may not be very attractive to many gamers, still the monitor has a potential to deliver the required basic level of gaming.
+Dell S2421H brings a more compact size for the gaming monitor, which seems a perfect choice for the guys short of space on their working table.
+Although it has a compact footprint and size, it is extremely well performed in regard to console gaming.
+Its 24-inch colorful display offers flicker-free content on 1080p native resolution and 75Hz refresh rate.
+Its response time is 8ms GTG, 5ms Gray-to-Gray-Fast, and 4ms GTG extreme, which is good and not a thumb down in case of console gaming exclusively.
+Further, the 1000:1 contrast ratio and 250cd/m2 brightness level may not be very attractive to many gamers, still, the monitor has the potential to deliver the required basic level of gaming.

-In addition, there are two HDMI slots which allows two consoles to remain connected, and 5W blazing speakers which we were honestly not expecting to come in at this price.
-The three sided border is impressively thin, it makes the monitor more appealing for multiple monitors side by side.
-Yes the lack of height adjustable stand lowers the capability of the monitor in terms of ergonomics but it can be mounted on a wall and is able to tilt if you still want it on desk.
-Hence, inspecting closely, the overall build is pretty solid and rigid, and makes sense for hours of gaming and streaming together.
+In addition, there are two HDMI slots that allow two consoles to remain connected, and 5W blazing speakers which we were honestly not expecting to come in at this price.
+The three-sided border is impressively thin, it makes the monitor more appealing for multiple monitors side by side.
+Yes, the lack of a height-adjustable stand lowers the capability of the monitor in terms of ergonomics but it can be mounted on a wall and is able to tilt if you still want it on the desk.
+Hence, inspecting closely, the overall build is pretty solid and rigid and makes sense for hours of gaming and streaming together.

 3. LG 24M47VQ – Best budget PS4 monitor